lmaranhao/udacity_p3_submission_wrange_openstreetmap/README.md

 Below you can see the major issues I found at the code.
 I printed all street prefixes ofund ordered by count.
-You can check the full code in the P3_Wrangle_OpenStreetMap_Data_Notebook.py file in this github repository.
+You can check the full code in the P3_Wrangle_OpenStreetMap_Data_Notebook.py or in the P3_Wrangle_OpenStreetMap_Data_Notebook.ipynb files in this github repository.
 ```
 # print the street_types_counts dictionary, only sorted by count
 sorted_dict = sorted(street_types_counts.items(), key=lambda x:x[1], reverse = True)